 On the other hand, if you make changes to your dataset, you will need to fix the error before proceeding with the deployment.

 Changes that might cause this error:

-- Alter the dataset name in Data Modeling
+- Altering the dataset name in Data Modeling

-- (AML 1.0) Remove one of the existing datasets in the
+- (AML 1.0) Removing one of the existing datasets in the

-For example, I change my dataset name from
+For example, if you change your dataset name from

-ecommerce_khai in my dataset file and index.aml file.
+ecommerce_1 in your dataset file and index.aml file.

-Deploy to production, the Error will be raised because there are reports created from that dataset in Reporting.
+Deploy to production, an error will be raised because there are reports created from that dataset in Reporting.

 By clicking on Update, you will be able to update your widgets and point them to another dataset listed in the file